stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 1 Point
+#### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-When the barbarian is raging and makes a skill check, they receive +1d on the check.
+When you make a skill check, you can activate this rage power for +1d to the roll.

 ## Animalistic Fury

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 1 Point
+#### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-While raging, the barbarian's teeth grow and sharpen to a row of terrible fangs.
-The barbarian can spend 1 rage point to make a bite attack that deals 1d4 piercing damage plus the barbarian's Strength modifier.
-If the barbarian already has a bite attack, its damage die increases by one step.
+*Your teeth grow and sharpen to a row of terrible fangs.*

+Activating this rage power grants you a bite attack that deals 1d4 piercing damage plus your Strength modifier.
+If you already have a bite attack, its damage die increases by one step.

-Additionally, a barbarian can use this bite attack as part of the action to maintain or break free from a grapple.
-This attack is resolved before the grapple check is made.
-If the bite attack hits, any grapple checks made by the barbarian against the target this round have +1d.
+Additionally, you can use this bite attack as part of the action to maintain or break free from a grapple.
+This attack is resolved before the grapple attack is made and, if the bite attack hits, then the grapple attack has +1d.

 ## Armour Ripper

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** 1 Feral Soul Talent<br>**Rage Point Cost:** 1 Point
 Attacks made with natural weapons from the Form of the Beast talent are hardened to shred all but the strongest armour.
-Natural weapon Strikes (e.g. bites, claws, etc.) gain the Sunder 1 property.
+Natural weapon attacks (e.g. bites, claws, etc.) gain the Sunder 1 property.

 ## Auspicious Mark

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** Ancestral Guidance<br>**Rage Point Cost:** 2 Points
+#### **Cost:** 5 Character Points<br>**Prerequisite:** Ancestral Guidance<br>**Rage Point Cost:** 2 Points
-The barbarian has been marked by the spirits, as indicated by an impressive tattoo, scar, or birthmark they possess.
-Once per rage, the barbarian can call upon the spirits' favor.
-Using Auspicious Mark adds +1d to one d20 roll that they have just made.
-They can call on the auspicious mark after seeing the result of the d20 roll but not before the result is declared.
+*You have been marked by the spirits, as indicated by an impressive tattoo, scar, or birthmark.*

+Once per rage, you can call upon the spirits' favour.
+Using your Auspicious Mark adds +1d to one d20 roll that you have just made.
+You can call on the auspicious mark after seeing the result of the d20 roll, but not after the result is declared.

 ## Barreling Charge

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 15 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 2 Points
+#### **Cost:** 10 Character Points<br>**Rage Point Cost:** 2 Points
-You can activate this Rage Power when you hit using the Charge action.
-You inflict the [dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Weakened/) condition on the target until the beginning of your next turn.
+When you hit with a [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/), you can activate this Rage Power to inflict the [Dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Dazed/) condition on the target until the beginning of your next turn.

 ## Battle Roar

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 20 Character Points<br>**Prerequisite:** Intimidating Glare<br>**Rage Point Cost:** 1 Point
+#### **Cost:** 10 Character Points<br>**Prerequisite:** Intimidating Glare<br>**Rage Point Cost:** 1 Point
-When the barbarian successfully demoralises an opponent using intimidating glare, they can spend an additional rage point to also deal their rage die in thunder damage to that opponent.
+When you successfully demoralise an opponent using your [Intimidating Glare](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Barbarian/RagePowers/#intimidating-glare), you can activate this Rage Power to also deal your martial feat die in thunder damage to that opponent.

 ## Blood For Blood

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 15 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 2 Points
+#### **Cost:** 15 Character Points<br>**Rage Point Cost:** 2 Points
-No one strikes you without reprisal in kind.
-At the start of your turn, if you were hit in melee during the last round, you can immediately make a melee or thrown weapon Strike against the last target to hit you.
-Subsequent Strikes do not incur multi-attack penalty.
+*No one strikes you without reprisal in kind.*

+At the start of your turn, if you were hit in melee during the last round, you can immediately make a melee or thrown weapon [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) vs the last creature to hit you.
+Subsequent Strikes do not incur the multiple attack penalty.

 ## Bone Breaker

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:*×* None<br>**Rage Point Cost:** 2 Points
+#### **Cost:** 10 Character Points<br>**Rage Point Cost:** 2 Points
-When you take the Strike action, you make a Rage Attack roll instead.
-On a hit, you deal damage as normal and impose the [weakened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Weakened/) condition on the target.
-This effect lasts until the target passes a successful Constitution defence check.
+When hit a creature with the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action, you can activate this Rage Power to impose the [Weakened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Weakened/) condition on the target.
+At the end of each of its turns, an affected creature may make a Constitution defence check vs your Rage skill to end the condition.

 ## Celestial Totem, Lesser

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 2 Points
+#### **Cost:** 5 Character Points<br>**Rage Point Cost:** 2 Points
-Whenever you are subject to a spell that restores stamina, you regain an additional amount of stamina equal to twice the spell’s level.
+Whenever you are subject to a spell that restores Stamina, you can activate this power to regain an additional amount of stamina equal to twice the spell’s level.

 ## Celestial Totem